 Ashwagandha, whose scientific term is Withania somnifera is the most vital herb in Ayurveda, is nature’s gift to mankind.
 We have heard of its miraculous powers.
 It was extremely popular in the ancient times for its beneficial properties.
 Now, it has become the newest fad in town.

-Let’s look at how we can use ashwagandha in our daily routine to reap the maximum health benefits.
+Let’s look at whether is ashwagandha safe? and how we can use ashwagandha in our daily routine to reap the maximum health benefits.

 What Is Ashwagandha?